A Comprehensive and Holistic Review

 Applicants are required to submit a statement of activities to help us understand what you did during your undergraduate education and after graduation (if applicable).

 If it has been more than three months since you attended college, you must also describe what you have been doing since graduation in any format you choose.
 You should include graduate or professional education, paid or unpaid employment, as well as any other activities that you consider relevant.
+You may respond in a narrative format if you have only one or two activities.
+If you have more than a few activities, we ask that you format your response in a structured manner such as a list or chart.

 The activities in these sections should be listed in order of their relative importance to you.
 For each activity, you must provide a brief description, state the approximate start and end dates, estimate the weekly hourly commitment, and note whether the activity was paid or unpaid.
 Please note that we anticipate significant duplication between these sections and your résumé.
 These sections should be brief, and, in general, applicants should answer the college activities questions in no more than 1–2 pages and the post-college activities question in no more than one page.